Log in or Sign up

 Jac's on Monroe is no longer Monroe St. Bistro for the record.
 I'm sure a collective sigh of relief and a nodding of heads greets this important announcement.

 Where to begin?
 The Monroe St. area is a nice part of town.
 Just removed enough from campus that it keeps those meddling coeds away and just far enough from my humble abode that I fel removed from home.

-Upon entering Jac's, you are immediately greeted by the half wall that serves as a barrier between the dining area( tot he right and the bar area to the left.
+Upon entering Jac's, you are immediately greeted by the half wall that serves as a barrier between the dining area( to the left and the bar area to the right).
 While this wall serves as a literal barrier between the two, it also seems to be a source of consternation for employees and patrons alike.
 When the bar area gets busy it becomes near impossible to move as people line the wall area.
 Since the bear seats maybe ten people and the additional small window tables another six or so, it doesn't take a big crowd to feel cramped.
 Likewise, the restaurant side can feel very tight when busy, as the overall size of the entire establishment is rather small.
 This serves as the paradox for me.
 When lightly populated, Jac's feel cozy.
 When busy, it feels obnoxious.
-Warm colors and made help the small space seem smaller if that's possible.
+Warm colors help the small space seem smaller if that's possible.

 As far as quality is concerned, I've yet to have a bad meal at Jac's.
 While some have been solid, the worst meal has been simply mediocre.
 Servings are moderate but ample and the Frites, when at their best, are solid.
 Brunch offers a nice variety of standards with a twist.